morganthomas/winning-arguments/winning-arguments.md

 There are infinitely many rules of inference or argument forms that are valid according to classical logic.
 In order to present the rules of classical logic in a finite amount of space, we need to use abstraction.

 The way the rules of classical logic are conventionally presented is by giving a finite number of rules which allow all of the valid rules of inference or argument forms to be generated.
 There are a variety of ways of doing this: via [natural deduction](https://en.wikipedia.org/wiki/Natural_deduction) systems, via [sequent calculi](https://en.wikipedia.org/wiki/Sequent_calculus).
-Here we will do an informal presentation which is essence a sequent calculus.
+Here we will do an informal presentation which is in essence a sequent calculus.

 TODO